truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 ## Cloud Trace

 The last service you need to know is [Cloud Trace](https://cloud.google.com/trace/docs/setup).
-Its purpose is **monitor the latency** of your requests when users request your application.
-Simply, Latency is the time delay the user waits before receiving the response from your application.
+Its purpose is to **monitor the latency** of your requests when users call your application.
+In a nutshell, latency is the time delay the user waits before receiving the response from your application.

 This service is automatically configured to monitor your Cloud Run services, which makes it very easy to use.
 Here is a screenshot of the latency of several requests I have made for the test.

 ![Cloud Trace example](/articles/developer-tool-cloud-run/cloud-trace-example.png)

 Reading this graph is quite straightforward:
-* The blue circle represents the latency of a request
+* The blue dots represents the latency of a request
-* You can see the request that had the longest latency took 15 seconds.
+* You can see the request with the longest latency took 15 seconds.
 This request started the Cloud Run service, which is why it took so long
 * You can see some requests taking around 10 seconds.
-These requests were hitting the `/consume` API
+These requests were hitting the `/consume` API (remember the API I created earlier ?)
 * For most of the requests, it took around 50ms to handle a GET on `/todos`, which is great.
 It means the user almost never waits to get a request that went through your Cloud Run and Datastore.

 Of course, by default, not all requests are logged.
 Doing so would increase too much the volume of data, and your usage bill at the same time.

 Cloud Trace offers other features that are not detailed here, like:
 * Building insightful graph to monitor accurately your application